Generalized Polish spaces at regular uncountable cardinals: Characterizations of and

 \begin{theorem} \ \begin{enumerate-(1)} \item Up to homeomorphism, the generalized Cantor space \( \pre{\kappa}{2} \) is the unique nonempty \mbox{(\( \kappa \)-)perfect} (\( \kappa \)-Lindel\"of, if \( \kappa \) is weakly compact) spherically complete \( \GG \)-Polish space. \item Up to homeomorphism, the generalized Baire space \( \pre{\kappa}{\kappa} \) is the unique nonempty spherically complete \( \GG \)-Polish space for which all \( \kappa \)-Lindel\"of subsets (equivalently: all \( K_\kappa \)-subsets) have empty interior. \end{enumerate-(1)} \end{theorem}

 In this section we studied in detail the $\kappa$-Lindel\"of property in relation with the generalized Cantor space: it turns out that this property has important consequences for other spaces as well.
-For example, as it happens in the classical case, compactness always bring with itself a form of completeness.
+For example, as it happens in the classical case, compactness-like properties always bring with them some form of completeness.

 \begin{proposition} Let $X$ be a space of weight $\leq \kappa$.
 If $X$ is $\kappa$-Lindel\"of, then it is an $\SFC_\kappa$-space. \end{proposition}